-Workplace factor Example controls Success indicators Resources and support Work control is a protective psychological factor in the workplace and can assist staff in dealing with work demands and changes in the workplace.
+Workplace factor Example controls Success indicators Resources an Work control is a protective psychological factor in the workplace and can assist staff in dealing with work demands and changes in the workplace.
 Including staff in discussions about how their work is done, consulting with them and actively seeking input when decisions are made, can increase engagement and reduce stress caused by workplace change.
 Normalise change by making this part of daily discussions.
 Encourage staff to see opportunities for change and be innovative with solutions.
 Provide regular opportunities for consulting with and informing staff about the purpose and goal of pending changes in operations and work organisation.
 Actively encourage staff participation and involvement during times of change.
 Ensure leaders are getting to know their people and meeting with staff regularly to ensure that staff have the necessary role clarity and resources to do their job.
 Encourage staff to approach their supervisor at an early stage if they feel that their workload is excessive.
 Implement formal and informal mechanisms for soliciting input and feedback on how to make improvements to work (e.g., suggestion boxes, opinion surveys) and provide a timely response.
 Share when feedback from staff has been applied to review and correct procedures and adjust new initiatives, if necessary, in the workplace.
 Conduct HIRACS for significant workplace change or other potential events where mental health and wellbeing may be impacted.
 Staff are able to talk to their immediate supervisors about their work and how it is done.
 Staff have some control over how they organise their work.
 Staff opinions and suggestions are considered with respect to work.
 Staff are informed of important change that can impact how their work is done.
 The workplace encourages input from all staff on important decisions related to their work.
 The workplace consults with staff about proposed changes that may affect the health and safety of staff.
 The workplace communicates with staff and seeks their participation in the change process.
-Developments are communicated in a timely manner to prevent the spread of rumours and enhance staff feelings of clarity.
-Health and Safety Consultation and Issue Resolution Procedure (includes managing workplace change) Creating a mentally healthier workplace (manager discussion checklist) LinkedIn Learning (regarding change) Diversity and inclusion Employee Assistance Program - see Counselling and other support Manager Assist Career assist
+Developments are communicated in a timely manner to prevent the spread of rumours and enhances staff feelings of job security.
+TM Thrive - Presilience mod TM Thrive - Presilience mod TM Thrive - Ucreation of wor TM Thrive - Wand a team we Health and Saa (includes mana) Creating a merchecklist) LinkedIn Learr Diversity and in Employee Assist Career Assist ind support